-CEH-710 Theories and Techniques of Clinical Hypnosis I 3 Credits This course will serve as an introduction to the theory and practice of clinical hypnosis in psychotherapy and medicine.
+CEH-710 Theories and Techniques of Clinical Hypnosis I

+This course will serve as an introduction to the theory and practice of clinical hypnosis in psychotherapy and medicine.
 Students will examine the basic question of "What is Hypnosis" including its fact, fictions, history, and theory.
 Theories of hypnosis will be explored utilizing the body of historical knowledge, clinical research, and experimental evidence into hypnotic phenomena that has amassed for over two centuries.
 Students will be able to both learn about and experience the hypnotic phenomena that are discussed in class.
 Students will also learn and practice basic methods of hypnotic induction, deepening, assessment, and clinical application.
 Particular emphasis will be maintained throughout the class regarding the ethical and safety related guidelines students should follow when integrating hypnosis into their clinical practice.

-CEH-711 Theories and Techniques of Clinical Hypnosis II 3 Credits Prerequisite: CEH-710.
+CEH-711 Theories and Techniques of Clinical Hypnosis II 3 Credits

+Prerequisite: CEH-710.
 Students continue their exploration of theories, techniques, and phenomena in clinical hypnosis work.
 The main topics include: Advanced Hypnotic Inductions and Testing methods, Ego-Strengthening Protocols, Pain Management, PTSD, Anxiety and Phobic Disorders, Habit Disorders, Constructing Therapeutic Metaphors and Indirect Suggestions, Insight-Oriented and Exploratory Hypnotic Techniques, Ethics and Professional Conduct, and Integrating Hypnosis into Clinical Practice.
 Students will be able to both learn about and experience the hypnotic phenomena which are discussed in class.
 Particular emphasis will be maintained throughout the class regarding the ethical and safety related guidelines students should follow when integrating hypnosis into their clinical practice.

-CEH-712 Advanced Theory and Skills in Hypnosis Seminar 3 Credits Prerequisite: CEH-710 and CEH-711.
+CEH-712 Advanced Theory and Skills in Hypnosis Seminar 3 Credits

+Prerequisite: CEH-710 and CEH-711.
 Students learn advanced methods of hypnotic assessment and treatment and discuss their relevance to current theoretical models of hypnotic phenomena.
 Students will be able to both learn about and experience the hypnotic phenomena that are discussed in class.
 Particular emphasis will be maintained throughout the class regarding the ethical and safety related guidelines students should follow when integrating hypnosis into their clinical practice.

-CEH-714 Research Seminar in Clinical Hypnosis 3 Credits Prerequisite: CEH-710 and CEH-711.
+CEH-714 Research Seminar in Clinical Hypnosis 3 Credits

+Prerequisite: CEH-710 and CEH-711.
 Students learn methods of conducting research in hypnosis towards developing a topic of their choosing.
 The class will focus on an evaluation of the major research paradigms now being employed in contemporary hypnosis research.
 The student will be guided towards producing a paper that will generate hypotheses for hypnosis research that can be investigated as a research project or dissertation while at Adler.

-CEN-720 Beginning Neuropsychological Assessment 3 Credits Prerequisites: PSY-627, PSY-628, PSY-624, PSY-636, and PCO-648.
-This course is a detailed overview of neuropsychological assessment techniques in common usage.
-It provides an introduction to functional neuroanatomy and classic neuropsychological syndromes (e.g., the aphasias, agnosias and apraxias) within a sociocultural context.
-Familiarity with administration, scoring and contextual interpretation of qualitative and objective methods of neuropsychological assessment is emphasized. \\(Required course for Clinical Neuropsychology Concentration.
-Satisfies program requirement as a General Elective)
+CEN-720 Neuropsychological Assessment I

+Prerequisites: PSY-627, PSY-628, PSY-624, PSY 636, and PCO-648.
+This course is the first in a three course sequence designed to familiarize students with the foundations of neuropsychological assessment.
+This course provides a detailed overview of neuropsychological assessment techniques in common usage.
+It provides a review of basic neuroanatomy and neurophysiology, as well as an introduction to cognitive functions.
+Administration and scoring of various neuropsychological assessment instruments is emphasized, and issues of test administration and scoring in a socio-cultural context are included.
+NOTE: This class is only offered in the FALL semester. \\(Required course for the Clinical Neuropsychology Concentration)